 Applicable field personnel received training in the recognition and reporting of illicit discharges.
 This training video was approximately 30 minutes in length and was followed up with a discussion on possible findings/questions.
-Training was conducted on February 23, 2017 for Public Works employees; other Town personnel completed the training independently.
-Total number of Town of Vinton employees trained is: 89

 Good Housekeeping, Pollution Prevention and Spill Control Practices